CDonosoK/robocop_description/README.md

 - The gazebo main files such the materials, the physics and the plugins are in the folder `gazebo`, in this folder you can find evrything that is related to the gazebo.

 ### Launch
-- The launch files are in the folder `launch`, in this folder you can find the launch files that are used to start the robot and the camera, and everything that is related to the gazebo.¿ and rviz.
+- The launch files are in the folder `launch`, in this folder you can find the launch files that are used to start the robot and the camera and everything that is related to the gazebo and rviz.

 ### Worlds
-- The worlds are in the folder `worlds`, in this folder you can find the worlds that will create the environment for the robot.
+- The worlds are in the folder `worlds`, in this folder you can find the worlds that will create the environment for the robot, if you create your own world, save it in this folder.

 ### Maps
-- The maps are in the folder `maps`, in this folder you can find the maps that the robot create from the world and navigate with them.
+- The maps are in the folder `maps`, in this folder you can find the maps that the robot create from the world and navigate with them, if you create your own map, save it in a specific folder inside this one.

 ### URDF
 - The URDF files are in the folder `urdf`, in this folder you can find the URDF files that are used to create the robot.